The Norwegian Fuel Cell and Hydrogen Systems Laboratory (N-FCH)

 Fuel Cell System

-The Balance of Plant (BoP) for the fuel cell test rig, designed and developed by IFE, includes a monitoring- and control system.
-The system is designed to test and validate low temperature PEM fuel cells.
-Reference fuel cell stacks, components, and control systems are delivered from well-known manufacturers, such as PowerCell, Busch, Bürkert, and National Instruments.
+The Balance of Plant components for the fuel cell test rig, designed and built by IFE, includes a monitoring- and control system.
+Reference fuel cell stacks, components, and control systems are delivered from well-known manufacturers, such as PowerCell, Busch, Bürkert, Vaisala and National Instruments.

 Water Electrolyser System